aderbalfarias/core-app/README.md

 # CoreApp

-Repository base for web apis
+Repository base for api using .net core and entity framework core